 The Hirshhorn Museum is the Smithsonian's museum of modern and contemporary art comprised of approximately 11,500 artworks, including paintings, sculptures, works on paper, photographs, collages, and decorative art objects.
 The museum focuses on collections of twentieth century art, mostly from works created during the last 30 years.
 The collection includes arts of traditional historical themes addressing emotion, abstraction, politics, process, religion, and economics.
-Key international artists are represented from Picasso and Giacometti to de Kooning and Warhol.
+Key international artists are represented from Pablo Picasso and Giacometti to de Kooning and Andy Warhol.
+Admission to the museum is free.

 History and Background